-66. Paragraph 13 the CDA 1998, Sch.3 formerly applied to any child or young person who has been sent for trial under s.51 or s.51A but, prior to arraignment, amendment of the indictment results in there being no main offence for which he/she was sent for trial.
-In such circumstances, the Crown Court is required to remit the child or young person for trial to the youth court in the area from which he/she was sent.
-That provision has been repealed by the JRCA 2022 and replaced by a general power to remit to the youth court for trial contained in s.46ZA of the SCA 1981 (see below).
+63. Schedule 3, para.13 CDA 1998 formerly applied to any child who had been sent for trial under s.51 or s.51A but, prior to arraignment, amendment of the indictment resulted in there being no main offence for which they were sent for trial.
+In such circumstances, the Crown Court was required to remit the child for trial to the youth court in the area from which they had been sent.
+That provision has been repealed by JRCA 2022 and replaced by a general power to remit to the youth court for trial contained in s.46ZA SCA 1981 (see below).